apptainer/singularity-admindocs/configfiles.rst

 Limiting containers
 ====================

-Ther are several ways in which you can limit the running of containers in your
+There are several ways in which you can limit the running of containers in your
 system:

  ``LIMIT CONTAINER OWNERS``: Only allow containers to be used that are owned by a